NowSquare/Agent-AI/README.md

 This README explains **how to run Agent-AI** locally with **Laravel Herd** (recommended on macOS), with **Docker** (Windows/Linux/macOS), or via **Artisan**.
 It also shows how to integrate **Laravel Boost** so Cursor can use Laravel-aware tools during development.

+**Current Status**: Email processing pipeline is active with LLM interpretation using gpt-oss:20b.
+Inbound emails are processed asynchronously (10-minute LLM timeout, 15-minute queue timeout) for comprehensive analysis and action generation.

 ---

 ## 🚀 Quick start